* Alcoa rises before reporting earnings after market's close

 * Goldman Sachs sees S&P 500 rising to 1,750 at year-end

-NEW YORK, July 8 (Reuters) - U.S. stocks mostly rose on Monday, extending gains after last week's robust June payrolls report to push the S&P 500 closer to its all-time high set in May, just before the start of earnings season.
+NEW YORK, July 8 U.S. stocks rose on Monday just before the start of earnings season, building on gains following last week's robust employment report to push the S&P 500 closer to its all-time high set in May.

-Technology shares fell, weighing on the Nasdaq Composite Index.
-Intel Corp was the S&P 500's worst performer, sliding 3.9 percent to $23.12 after analysts at Evercore Partners downgraded the company's stock to "underweight" from "equal weight."
+But technology shares waned and the Nasdaq Composite Index fared worse than the other two major indexes.
+Intel Corp was the S&P 500's worst performer, sliding 3.9 percent to $23.11 after analysts at Evercore Partners downgraded the company's stock.
 The drop took the stock down to its lowest level since late April.

-On Monday, the benchmark S&P 500 was about 2 percent below its May 21 all-time closing high of 1,669.16.
+Still, the benchmark S&P 500 was less than 2 percent below its May 21 all-time closing high of 1,669.16.
 In June, the benchmark index fell as much as 5.8 percent below that record.

-The gains have reassured investors, who worried that a strong jobs report could trigger a negative reaction from the market.
+The recent gains have reassured investors, who worried that a strong jobs report could trigger a negative reaction from the market.
+Data on Friday showed the economy added a greater than expected 195,000 new jobs last month.

 "For the moment, the better-than-expected jobs report is outweighing the fear that the asset purchases could come to an end."